 The other safety components will need to be wired into the sensor/motor controller for control and/or monitoring.
 The above diagram is read left to right with the battery being rung zero and increment by one.
 Speedometer will use the traditional method of detecting speed with the of a rotation sensor.
 This will produce a voltage that the sensor/motor controller will monitor and output the speed to the user interface, the scheme can be seen on rung 10.
 Head lamp and license plate lamp can be controlled by the sensor/motor controller.
 The head lamp, tail lamps, and license plate lamp will operate using the existing setup with a slight alternation to the light detection.
 The lights are represented as one unit because the lights will operation simultaneously and can be seen on rung 4.
 Rung 3 shows the backup lamp on the sensor/motor controller which turns on when the electric vehicle is put into reverse.
 Rungs 5 and 6 are the left and right park lamps, respectfully.
 The park lamps will be steady-burning unless the turn indicator in switched on.
 Rungs 7 and 8 are the left and right tail lamps, respectfully.
 The tail lamps will be steady-burning unless the turn indicator is switched on.
 Rungs 5, 6, 7, and 8 all work in cooperation of each other when the turn indicator is switched on.
 For instance, the left indicator is activated and the sensor/motor controller knows to send out a stead pulse to rungs 5 and 7.
 If the head lamp is switched on the operation would still be the same, except it would affect rungs 6 and 8 steady-burning.
 Lastly rung 11 is the cabin lamp.
 Whenever a door is open the MCU will turn the light on but the user can also turn the cabin lamp on by just flipping a switch.

 These ten devices will be tested by one group member, the driver, sending the commands to the sensor/motor controller while the other group members verify the working operation of the safety requirements.
 The members external to the vehicle will be located as follows to verify the test.
 One group member will be positioned on the front-right, one group member will be positioned on the front-left, and lasting one group member will be positioned directly behind the vehicle.
-The safety check list can be viewed in the table below.
+The safety check list can be viewed in Table 28.

-Table 27 - D.O.T Testing Table
+Table 28 - D.O.T Testing Table